open-aac/openaac.org/knaac-awards/2025/index.md

       <img src="/images/2024/lampwfl.png" class='img' alt='' />
       </a>
       <span class='sub'>
-        LAMP Words for Life is a renowned, motor-planning-focused language system for children with autism and other developmental disabilities.
-With an 84-button location grid and multi-meaning symbols, this iOS app combines the power of the Unity® vocabulary and Language Acquisition Motor Planning (LAMP™) approach.
-It includes developmentally progressive vocabulary files and features to scaffold language learning for each individual's current skill level with a clear path for unlimited language growth.
-Available in English as well as bilingual Spanish/English and Canadian French/English, LAMP Words for Life is a universal app supporting iPhone®, iPod®, and iPad® as well as multiple access methods.
+        LAMP Words for Life is a renowned, motor-planning-focused vocabulary system for children with autism and other developmental disabilities.
+With 84-button locations and multi-meaning symbols, this iOS app combines the power of the Unity® vocabulary and Language Acquisition Motor Planning (LAMP™) approach.
+Available in English, Spanish, and Canadian French, LAMP Words for Life is structured for early success and allows the individual's vocabulary and communication skills to grow.
+Access options include touch, switch scanning, and head tracking.
       </span>
     </div>
     <div class='nominee' data-rank='3'>